Eugenie Bouchard: 2015: Out of form, concussion at US Open

 At the US Open, Bouchard defeated Alison Riske and Polona Hercog in the first and second round, respectively, which became her first back-to-back wins since March at the Indian Wells Open.
 In the third round, Bouchard defeated Dominika Cibulková in three-sets to reach the second week at the US Open for the second straight year.
 The tournament was seen as Bouchard's return to form, as she was also advancing in the doubles and mixed doubles.
-Bouchard was scheduled to play Roberta Vinci in the fourth round, but was forced to withdraw due to a concussion, an injury she suffered after slipping and falling in the locker-room.
-A subsequent lawsuit was filed against the United States Tennis Association (USTA) on her behalf, with the parties reaching settlement in 2018.
-The injury forced Bouchard to withdraw from other tournaments and she played only one match in the remainder of 2015, against Andrea Petkovic at the China Open, a match she had to retire from in the second set after suffering from dizziness.
+Bouchard was scheduled to play Roberta Vinci in the fourth round, but was forced to withdraw due to a concussion, an injury she suffered after slipping and falling in the locker room.
+A subsequent lawsuit was filed against the United States Tennis Association (USTA), with the parties reaching settlement in 2018.
+Bouchard withdrew from other tournaments, citing effects from the concussion and she played only one match for the remainder of 2015.
+That match was against Andrea Petkovic at the 2015 China Open, a match Bouchard retired from in the second set due to dizziness.

 Bouchard finished the season ranked No. 48 in the world.

 2016: Mixed results

 After over three months since her last match, Bouchard started the new season at the Shenzhen Open, winning in the first two rounds over Donna Vekić and Nicole Gibbs, respectively.
 She was defeated by Tímea Babos in the quarterfinals.
-The following week at the Hobart International, she had her most decisive victory in almost a year, beating Bethanie Mattek-Sands with the loss of just three games, followed by a tough straight-set win over Alison Van Uytvanck to bring her into her second straight quarterfinal of the year.
+The following week at the Hobart International, she had her most decisive victory in almost a year, beating Bethanie Mattek-Sands with the loss of just three games, followed by a straight-set win over Alison Van Uytvanck to bring her into her second straight quarterfinal of the year.
 She then defeated Camila Giorgi and Dominika Cibulková to reach her first final since the 2014 Wuhan Open; however, she lost in straight sets to Alizé Cornet.

-Bouchard next played the Australian Open, where she was unseeded at a Grand Slam for the first time since 2013.
+Bouchard next played the Australian Open, where she was unseeded at a Grand Slam tournament for the first time since 2013.
 She won her opening match against Aleksandra Krunić, before falling to world No. 4, Agnieszka Radwańska, in the second round.
-In February, she reached the third round of the Qatar Open before falling to Zheng Saisai in straight sets.
-In March at the Malaysian Open, Bouchard advanced to her second final of the season where she was defeated by Elina Svitolina in three sets.
+In February, she reached the third round of the Qatar Ladies Open, before falling to Zheng Saisai in straight sets.
+In March at the Malaysian Open, Bouchard advanced to her second final of the season in which she was defeated by Elina Svitolina, in three sets.

 At Indian Wells, she lost in the third round to Timea Bacsinszky.
 After mutually parting ways with Thomas Högstedt, Bouchard re-hired Saviano as coach prior to the clay-court season.
 At the French Open, she advanced to the second round but lost to Bacsinszky again, despite leading 4–1 in the first set.
 After the match, Bouchard publicly admitted that her struggles on the court the previous year had led to her struggling to eat properly.
 This sparked rumours that she had developed an eating disorder, which she soon denied.